 One of the most time-consuming parts of making meals is prep like chopping vegetables and making sauces.
-A food processor can help simplify this meal prep task, and a large-sized one lets you do big batches to package and store in the fridge or freezer using plastic containers, Zip-lock bags, or even a Fresh Vacuum food sealer for perfect portions.
-Having one handy, you can quickly slice or chop vegetables to add to a stew or stir fry, grind items like nuts to crust a salmon or top an Asian dish, shred vegetables for a salad or cheese for a lasagna, or puree or mix sauces for pasta.
+A food processor can help simplify this meal prep task.
+Make big batches of sauces to package and store in the fridge or freezer using plastic containers, Zip-lock bags, or even a Fresh Vacuum food sealer for perfect portions.
+Read our comprehensive food processor buying guide to find the right one for you.

-Check out lots more small appliances that can help with meal prep in the kitchen at Best Buy Online.
+Check out lots more appliances, big and small, that can help with meal prep in the kitchen at Best Buy Online.